-6.2 This character area forms the north eastern part of the conservation area.
+6.2 This character area forms the north eastern part of the Conservation Area.
 Its coherence is largely defined by three large landmark buildings of St Swithun's Church, Sackville College and the Water Tower, set in spacious grounds, as opposed to the tight urban grain and sense of enclosure of the High Street Character Area.
-This character area comprise irregular land plots that were not part of the original formal town plan, but
+This character

-- were later assimilated into it.
-It includes a number of cottages that line Church Lane which were originally typical medieval encroachments at the commercial heart of the town and which have historical association with the church and Sackville College. - 6.3 The historic value of this character area is high as a result of the intact nature of both the church and college, the good survival of irregular historic plots and the archaeological potential of the area.
+6.3 The historic value of this character area is high as a result of the intact nature of both the church and college, the good survival of irregular historic plots and the archaeological potential of the area.

-- St Swithun's Church Grade II
+- St Swithun's Church Grade II Listed

-Listed

 - Sackville College Grade I Listed

 - Water Tower Grade II Listed